Chicago Birth Injury Attorneys

-No Doctor-Patient Relationship In order to maintain a malpractice suit, the doctor and patient had to have an established doctor-patient relationship.
-If the doctor did not provide treatment or care to the patient prior to an emergency delivery or C-section, it may be difficult for the plaintiff to prove a doctor-patient relationship existed.
-Some states have "Good Samaritan Acts" that immunize doctors from liability for helping people in emergency situations.
+No doctor-patient relationship: In order to maintain a malpractice suit, the doctor and patient had to have an established doctor-patient relationship.
+If the doctor did not provide treatment or care to the patient prior to an emergency delivery or cesarean section, it may be difficult for the plaintiff to prove a doctor-patient relationship existed.
+Some states have “Good Samaritan Acts” that immunize doctors from liability for helping people in emergency situations.

-The Doctor's Negligence Did Not Cause the Injury Lastly, if the plaintiff can establish the standard of care and prove the doctor failed to adhere to that standard, the doctor may claim his or her negligence did not cause the child's injury.
+The doctor’s negligence did not cause the injury: Lastly, if the plaintiff can establish the standard of care and prove that the doctor failed to adhere to that standard, the doctor may claim his or her negligence did not cause the child’s injury.
 For example, the injury could have resulted from the independent actions of a nurse, a genetic disorder or an injury to the mother while pregnant.

 The child, mother and father may be entitled to damages stemming from a birth injury case.
 Some of the types of damages these parties may receive include: